FAQ

 You may see references to faucets on the Doma dashboard.
 Faucets are tools that provide you with free Testnet tokens so you can pay for simulated gas fees during testing.
 These faucet tokens have zero monetary value and are strictly for use in the Testnet environment.

-No, EOI domains that you see on Testnet are not real.
+No, Name Tokens are not real domains and only work in web3.
 They serve only as placeholders and do not carry any legal standing today.
-These domains will remain in placeholder status until the related registry is fully approved by ICANN, which is expected around Summer 2026.
+These names will remain in placeholder status until the related TLD is fully approved by ICANN, which is expected around Summer 2026.

 Yes — it is important to understand that any domains, balances, offers, or listings on Testnet are strictly for development, quality assurance, and demonstration purposes only.
 There is no warranty, no transfer of actual ownership, and no financial settlement tied to Testnet assets.
 You should always treat Testnet activities and assets as purely experimental.